kc0buk/java-SnackBar/README.md

 Snack has methods (so can)

-* get id
+* get id ✅
-* set and get name
+* set✅ and get name ✅
-* set and get cost
+* set✅ and get cost ✅
-* set and get vending machine id
+* set✅ and get vending machine id ✅
-* get quantity
+* get quantity ✅
-* add quantity when given how many to add
+* add quantity when given how many to add ✅
-* buy snack when given how many to buy
+* buy snack when given how many to buy✅
-* get total cost given a quantity
+* get total cost given a quantity ✅

 ### VendingMachine

 Vending machine has fields (so knows)

-* maxId - keep track of last used vending machine id
+* maxId - keep track of last used vending machine id✅
-* id - automatically generated field
+* id - automatically generated field✅
-* name
+* name✅

 Vending Machine has methods (so can)

-* get id
+* get id✅
-* set and get name
+* set and get name✅

 ### Customer

 Customer has fields (so knows)

-* maxId - keep track of last used customer id
+* maxId - keep track of last used customer id✅
-* id - automatically generated field
+* id - automatically generated field✅
-* name
+* name✅
-* cash on hand
+* cash on hand✅

 Customer has methods (so can)

-* get id
+* get id✅
-* set and get name
+* set✅ and get name✅
-* add cash to cash on hand
+* add cash to cash on hand✅
-* get cash on hand
+* get cash on hand✅
 * buy snacks.
 Given the total cost of the snacks to be purchased, reduce the cash on hand by that amount

 ### MPV